Allowance

-Teach kids money is earned
+Teach kids money is earned.

 End the "I want it now" battles.
 Kids set savings goals, do the work, and finally get why you don't just buy them everything.

-Sense allowance screen showing kids savings goals
+Sense rewards screen showing kids savings goals

 How it works

-They learn by doing, not by you lecturing
+They learn by doing.

-More than a piggy bank
+More than a piggy bank.

-Real tools for real money lessons
+Real tools for real money lessons.

 Savings goals